Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 de-duplication, etc.

 All non-quad related Wave Intrinsics are available in all shader stages.
-Quad wave intrinsics are available only in pixel shaders.
+Quad wave intrinsics are available only in pixel and compute shaders.

 These intrinsics operate as though the following statement was performed by
 default: